-- The CEO directly ascertained the improvement of deficiencies in all audit engagements; - The partners belonging to quality control department carried out monitoring of audit documentation before expressing audit opinion. - A system that enables an early detection of audit issues was established, such as the implementation of a preliminary EQC review system; - The identified deficiencies were understood and the improvement measures were disseminated through discussions in each engagement team; and - A system under which an expert committee was set up for each discussion point, the members (inclusive of assistants to engagement partners) analyzed causes and discussed improvement measures, and conclusion was a provided to the firm's quality control division, was constructed.
+CEO directly ascertained the improvement of deficiencies in all audit engagements;

+Partners of quality control department monitor audit documentation before expressing audit opinion.

+A system that enables an early detection of audit issues was established, such as the implementation of a preliminary EQC review system;

+The identified deficiencies were understood and the improvement measures were disseminated through discussions in each engagement team; and

+A system under which an expert committee was set up for each discussion point, the members (inclusive of assistants to engagement partners) analyzed causes and discussed improvement measures, and conclusion was a provided to the firm's quality control division, was constructed.

-Audit firms must fully understand to what range and nature a deficiency should be improved, considering the reason why it was identified as a problem in the CPAAOB inspection or the QC review.
-Based on these understandings, audit firms should develop and implement appropriate improvement measures for the identified deficiency.
-At the development stage of improvement measures, it is important that improvements of the identified deficiency are not developed as a mere formality, but that the root cause of the deficiency is analyzed before effective improvement measures are formulated to resolve the cause.
-At the implementation stage of the improvement measures, it is important that the contents of the measures are correctly understood throughout the organization.
-Audit firms should not only examine the individual audit engagement where the deficiency was identified, but also check whether other individual audit engagements had the same or similar situations as the identified deficiency, and fully examine whether the improvement measures developed have been properly implemented.
-Thus, the firm must take measures to improve all audit engagements undertaken by the firm.
+Audit firms must fully understand to what range and nature a deficiency should be improved, considering the reason why it was identified as a problem in CPAAOB inspection or QC review.
+Based on these understandings, audit firms should develop and implement appropriate improvement measures for identified deficiencies.
+In this regard, it is important for CEO to take a leadership, and at the stage of formulating improvement measures, not only make formal improvements to deficiencies but also analyze root causes of the deficiencies and then formulate effective improvement measures to resolve the causes.
+At the implementation stage of the improvement measures, it is is also necessary to check whether the same or similar deficiencies exist not only in the individual audit engagements where the deficiencies were identified, but also in other individual audit engagements, and to fully verify whether the improvement measures formulated by the audit firm are appropriately implemented, in order to improve the overall audit engagements conducted by the audit firm.